aiman-al-masoud/deixiscript/docs/notes/expression-orientation.md

 returning Map[] is ok for theme part, but currently not ok for rheme part, partly because Thing.set() requires Lexeme as predicate.

 in a traditional programming language, the RHS is always defined, so some Clauses should be able to resolve to a Thing value, or list of {[id:Id] : Thing} with newly created Thing perhaps.

+in Deixiscript:

+* the rheme is always assumed to be "undefined", it has to be "applied to" the Things resolved via the theme, and maybe created first.

+* even some part (or all) of the THEME may be yet undefined, and needs to be created in that case!